Deep brain stimulation: Essential tremor

-Ventrointermediate nucleus of the thalamus, the target nucleus for essential and Parkinson's tremor.
+The ventrointermediate nucleus of the thalamus, the target nucleus for essential and Parkinson's tremor.

 Essential tremor, the most common movement disorder, is a chronic condition characterized by involuntary and rhythmic shaking.
 It was the first indication to be approved for DBS (alongside Parkinsonian tremor) and before DBS had a long history of being treated with ablative brain lesioning.

 Frequencies above 100 Hz are most effective for cessation of tremor, while lower frequencies have less effect.
 In clinical practice, frequencies between 80 and 180 Hz are typically applied.
 DBS electrodes commonly target the ventrointermediate nucleus of the thalamus (VIM) or ventrally adjacent areas in the zona incerta or posterior thalamus.
 Multiple targets along the circuitry of the cerebellothalamic pathway (also referred to as the dentatorubrothalamic or dentatothalamic tract) have been shown to have similar therapeutic effect.

 Possible side effects of DBS for essential tremor include speech difficulties and paresthesia.
 Similar targets have previously been applied to treat essential tremor using surgical lesioning, for instance using MR-guided Focused Ultrasound, Gamma-Knife Radiosurgery or conventional radiofrequency lesioning.
 The annual volume of MRgFUS thalamotomies has overtaken DBS for treatment of tremor.

 aDBS may be an effective tool in the treatment of essential tremor (ET), which is one of the most common neurological movement disorders. aDBS for ET is however more focused on a closed-loop technology based on external sensors.
 In a recent study, H J Chizeck presented the first translation-ready training procedure for a fully embedded aDBS control system for MDs and one of the first examples of such a system in ET.